 | Bluesky | 32 million | +220% | Bluesky |

-The aha moment hiding in this table: Threads added 42% more users in a year and crossed 400 million monthly actives.
-Bluesky tripled in size.
-Meanwhile Twitter/X is the only platform actively losing users.
-The social media landscape is more fragmented than it has ever been, and that fragmentation is accelerating.
+Threads added 42% more users in a year and crossed 400 million monthly actives.
+Bluesky more than tripled.
+Twitter/X is the only platform here actively losing users.
+The landscape is more fragmented than it has ever been, and the fragmentation is speeding up.

 Daily Active Users